 Brake Fluid Inspections

-Brake fluid inspections are an important yet easy to perform vehicle safety check.
+Brake fluid inspections are performed during a visual vehicle safety check.
 Often car owners will complain about brake system problems, in particular about the way the brakes feel or sound.
-The car owner should have a basic education on things that they can check themselves as well as being able to recognize signs of a problem.
+Here we’ll provide a basic education on something you can check yourself and how to recognize signs of a problem.
+We’ll discuss information the fluid in the master cylinder can provide and talk about changing it for maintenance purposes.
+Also at the end I’ll share the story about my Chevrolet Blazer and the fallout from ignoring the brake fluid.

 image of brake fluid